Web Applications

 To delete a stage, follow these steps:

-5. In the dangerous zone section, click delete stage.
+- In the danger zone section, click delete stage.

 Warning

-Once you confirm the deletion, Modyo starts an asynchronous process, and you won't be able to access the stage again.
+Once you confirm the deletion, Modyo starts an asynchronous process, and you will not be able to access the stage again.

-Deleting a stage deletes all the elements associated with that stage in the web application, including pages and widgets.
-In addition, the configuration of equipment, roles and other relevant aspects related to the stage are eliminated.
+Deleting a stage deletes all elements associated with that stage in the web application, including pages and widgets.
+In addition, the configuration of equipment, roles, and other relevant aspects related to the stage are eliminated.

 # Team Review

-Team Review is a tool that allows you to control the process of publishing content in Modyo.
+Team Review is a tool that allows you to control the content publication process in Modyo.

-By activating Team Review using the Enable Team Review box, you establish that each item must go through different stages of review before it can be published.
+By activating Team Review using the Enable team review checkbox, you establish that each item must go through different review stages before it can be published.

-Once you've enabled team review, you can take the following actions:
+Once you have enabled team review, you can perform the following actions:

-• Define the number of approvals necessary for an item to be published.
+- Define the number of approvals required for an item to be published.

-• Restrict the selection of reviewers - Only the submitter for review can select who should review the content and only those reviewers can approve the content.
+- Restrict reviewer selection - Only the person submitting for review can select who should review the content, and only those reviewers can approve the content.

-• Require all - When this option is selected, you require that all users designated as reviewers approve the item before it can be published.
+- Require all - With this option active, you require that all users designated as reviewers approve the item before it can be published.

 # Team Members

-To efficiently organize and manage the work in Modyo, you can select the team members who will participate in the development of each site, giving them access to writing, reviewing and/or publishing tasks.
+To efficiently organize and manage work in Modyo, you can select the team members who will participate in the development of each site, granting them access to writing, reviewing, and/or publishing tasks.

 When creating a site, the administrator can manually assign users and the default roles that enable each of the functions.